theEnsignEats/theEnsignEats/README.md

 Follow the instruction to clone and run the app

 1.cd the-ensign-eats

 2.npm run dev

-3. go to http://localhost:3000/ to see the output
+3.go to http://localhost:3000/ to see the output

+Make sure you have install all the require software like node.js, gits, ects.

+Feel free to reach out for help.